strapi/documentation/docusaurus/docs/dev-docs/api/graphql.md

 Media fields content is fetched just like other attributes.

-For instance, in the following example, we fetch the `url` attribute value for each `cover` media field attached to each document from the "Restaurants" content-type:
+The following example fetches the `url` attribute value for each `cover` media field attached to each document from the "Restaurants" content-type:

 ```graphql
 {